pragsmike/failter/README.md

 -   **Decoupled Logic:** The code is organized into modular namespaces for orchestration, execution, evaluation, and reporting.
 This makes the system easy to understand and extend.
 -   **Self-Describing Artifacts:** Each output file's YAML frontmatter contains a complete record of its creation, including the model, template, execution time, token usage, and cost.

+See the [USAGE.md](USAGE.md) document on how to use this tool to optimize prompts.
-See the [DESIGN](docs/DESIGN.md) document for a more detailed architectural overview.
+See the [DESIGN.md](./docs/DESIGN.md) document for a more detailed architectural overview.

-## Contributing

-Contributions are welcome!
-Please feel free to open an issue to discuss a new feature or submit a pull request.